Estimated reading time: 5 minutes

 Read more about the safety of chiropractic care.

-Chiropractic care for sciatica involves lifestyle strategies
+Chiropractic care for sciatica also involves providing patients with lifestyle strategies

-Part of a chiropractor’s duties is providing patients with strategies to manage their sciatic pain and to prevent it from happening again.
+Part of a chiropractor’s duties is providing patients with lifestyle strategies to manage their sciatic pain and to prevent it from happening again.

 Short term solutions for managing sciatica at home